SIGNALS of Giant HII Regions: A Spatially Resolved Analysis of NGC 604: Observations Data Reduction

-The photometric calibration is secured from images and data cubes of the spectrophotometric standard stars G93-48 and GD71, supplemented by a comparison with the low-resolution spectra of two dozen stars observed with \emph{Gaia} \citep{gaia2016,gaia2023} present in the same field.
+The raw data, which consists of two complementary 2D interferograms, were transformed into a single fully calibrated spectral data cube with \textsc{orbs}, \acg{sitelle} dedicated data reduction software \citep{martin2015}.
+Photometric calibration is secured from images and data cubes of the spectrophotometric standard stars G93-48 and GD71, supplemented by a comparison with the low-resolution spectra of two dozen stars observed with \emph{Gaia} \citep{gaia2016,gaia2023} present in the same field.
 Wavelength calibration is performed using a high spectral resolution laser data cube, which is improved by measuring the centroid positions of the night sky \ch{OH} emission lines in the SN3 filter, following the procedure described in \citet{martin2018}.
 The barycentric correction was also applied to the observed spectra.
-We estimate the uncertainty on the relative velocity in the SN3 datacube across the entire field of view to be less than \SI{2}{\kilo\metre\per\second} \citep[see also][]{martin2021}.
-Using \textsc{orcs}, \acg{sitelle} dedicated data analysis software \citep{martin2020}, spectra from individual spaxels in the data cubes were fitted with a sincgauss function \citep{martin2016}, which is the convolution of a sinc function (\acg{sitelle} instrument line shape) with a Gaussian, thus accounting for a possible velocity dispersion along the line of sight. \textsc{orcs} thus produces flux maps for all emission lines, as well as velocity and velocity dispersion maps, along with their uncertainties.
+We estimate the uncertainty on the relative velocity in the SN3 data cube across the entire field of view to be less than \SI{2}{\kilo\metre\per\second} \citep[see also][]{martin2021}.

+Spectral data from \ac{sitelle} shows (Figure~\ref{int-spec}) that each line is surrounding by oscillating sidelobes, alternating between positive and negative values.
+This is because, as described by \cite{martin2016}, \acg{sitelle} \ac{ils} is a sinc function.
+However, any line broadening caused by turbulent motion, an expanding bubble, or a velocity gradient along an extended aperture will transform the natural \ac{ils} into a sincgauss function, the convolution of a sinc and a Gaussian function. \textsc{orcs}, \acg{sitelle} analysis software suite \citep{martin2016}, is thus used to fit the observed line profiles for each pixel to produce maps or single values of line intensities, radial velocity, and velocity dispersion as well as their uncertainties.

+\textsc{orcs} simultaneously fits all the lines within a given data cube, but allows the user to either force identical velocities and velocity dispersions for all the lines, to let them be completely independent of each other, or to select groups of lines with the same values.
+The maps and integrated spectra presented here were obtained with the first option.
+To produce the 2D maps, we chose to subtract a common background to all pixels in a given cube, selected from a region without any obvious nebular contribution.